LibertyAces/BitSwanPump/doc/source/reference/core/basics/index.rst

 Pipeline construction
 ~~~~~~~~~~~~~~~~~~~~~

-Following methods are the core methods of the pipeline
+Following methods are the core methods of the pipeline.

 .. automethod:: bspump.Pipeline.build